PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 ## Methods

 Methods in Kotlin are called [Functions](https://kotlinlang.org/docs/functions.html) and declared using the `fun` keyword.
 The return type of a function is declared the same way as for a variable and the body of the method is enclosed in `{}` if there is more than one line.
-If there is more than one line, then you can just use `=` and put the code.
+If the function body is an expression, then you can just use `=` and put the code.
 For instance:

 ``` kotlin
 fun doubleIt(x: Int): Int {